Most of you are familiar with point of sale (POS) systems, even if you don’t realize it.

 - Omnichannel selling capabilities

 - Integrated payment processing

 Customers habitually research products online before they ever step foot in your store.
 When they walk through your doors, the majority of them already have a good idea of the product they want.
 That’s the kind of omnichannel retail experience that customers have grown to expect.

 Omnichannel shopping experiences start with having an easy-to-browse, transactional online store that enables them to research products.
 It ends with having an equally convenient in-store experience.

-As a result, an increasing number of retailers adapted to their clientele’s behavior by choosing a mobile POS system that allowed them to run both a brick-and-mortar and eCommerce store from the same platform.
+As a result, an increasing number of retailers have adapted to their clientele’s behavior by choosing a mobile POS system that allows them to run both a brick-and-mortar and eCommerce store from the same platform.